 Background to the situation prior to Lichtenstein’s expedition

-The preceding twenty-five years before the arrival of the English settlers in 1820 was unsettling, as the area had already experienced the first two of the so-called Frontier Wars.
+The preceding twenty-five years before the arrival of the British settlers in 1820 were unsettling, as the area had already experienced the first two of the so-called Frontier Wars.
 Furthermore, the British seized control of the Cape Colony in 1795.
-The Trekboers were very disgruntled with the British government and revolted, declaring Graaff Reinett a Republic in 1799.
-To quell this uprising, the British despatched a small military force to the Eastern Cape Colony under the command of General Vandeleur.
+The Trekboers were very disgruntled with the British government and revolted, declaring Graaff-Reinett a Republic in 1799.
+To quell this uprising, the British despatched a small military force to the eastern Cape Colony under the command of General John Vandeleur.
 The revolt was settled without a shot being fired.

-With this military contingent readily available on the eastern border, the British government then decided to utilise this military force to expel the Xhosa out of the Zuurveld – in future to be known as the Albany District – and so began the Third Frontier War.
-Vandeleur successfully removed the Gqunkwebe from the Zuurveld and then despatched most of his force back to Cape Town.
+With this military contingent readily available on the eastern border, the British government then decided to utilise it to expel the Xhosa from the Zuurveld – in future to be known as the Albany District – and so began the Third Frontier War.
+Vandeleur successfully removed the Gqunkwebe from the Zuurveld and then dispatched most of his force back to Cape Town.
 Simultaneously many of the Khoi servants who had been mistreated by the Trekboers had fled to the east and lived among the Xhosa.
 Shortly after Vandeleur had reduced his military force, the Xhosa and former Khoi servants attacked the eastern Cape Colony and advanced as far west as the Langkloof.

-The British once again sent a military force to the Eastern Cape Colony along with a prefabricated blockhouse to Algoa Bay.
-Maynier, the magistrate of Graaff Reinett, sent a commando to join the British.
+The British once again sent a military force to the Eastern Cape along with a prefabricated blockhouse to Algoa Bay.
+Honoratus Christiaan David Maynier, the landdrost or magistrate of Graaff Reinett, sent a commando to join the British.
 Together they forced the Xhosa back across the Fish River.
-This war came to an end in 1803 when the Dutch again resumed control of the Cape Colony.
+This war came to an end in 1803 when the Dutch again assumed control of the Cape Colony.

 Excursion to Algoa Bay

 Ferreira then gave them two muskets, which some deserters from the 9th Battalion of Waldeck Jaegers had either sold to one of his neighbours or left behind when they deserted.
-Apparently, this occurred in February 1803 when a contingent of the Dutch Army was encamped upon the Weinberg that a whole squad [piquet] of mercenary soldiers, all Poles, had absconded by night.
-They were part of a contingent of Poles, who having been in the employ of the French Service, were taken into the pay of the Batavian Republic in 1801.
+Apparently, this occurred in February 1803 when a contingent of the Dutch Army was encamped upon the Weinberg.
+A whole squad (piquet) of mercenary soldiers, all Poles, absconded by night.
+They were part of a contingent of Poles who, having been in the employ of the French Service, were taken into the pay of the Batavian Republic in 1801.

 Here was a group of deserters with a profound lack of geographical knowledge but with a cunning plan.
-Their stratagem was simple: head northwards and in a few weeks they would be back in their home country of Poland.
-Needless to say, for the most part, they were captured by the Colonists and returned to Camp.
-For their paucity of geographical knowledge, they were not to merely obtain a failing grade.
-Instead they received the ultimate sanction: the death penalty.
+Their stratagem was simple: head northwards and, in a few weeks, they would be back in their home country of Poland.
+Needless to say, for the most part, they were captured by the Colonists and returned to camp.
+For their paucity of geographical knowledge, they were not merely to obtain a failing grade.
+They also received the ultimate sanction: the death penalty.
 Against the odds, five of them did escape from the Colony but that begs the question of what ultimately happened to them.
 It is speculated that perhaps they met their fate at the hands of the Xhosa tribesmen.
 It is possible, though highly unlikely, that a few might have even reached Zululand but none would have reached Portuguese East Africa.

-In short, all died in their vain attempt.
+In short, it seems that all died in their vain attempt to desert.

 Crossing the Gamtoos River